 Can A Bill Help With Student Loans?

 Why are student loans such a problem?
 Because people with college degrees were promised a higher standard of living from the moment they chose to go to college.
-Most Americans barely elevate themselves above their pre-college standard of living, and it is not for trying.
+Most Americans barely elevate themselves above their pre-college standard of living, and it’s not for lack of trying.
 The other challenge that many face is the number of jobs to which they can fit their degrees.
 While older students pursued degrees that fit their interests, skills and abilities, more and more jobs in healthcare and technology flooded the market.
-Degrees in art, music, and mathematics just do not fit the available jobs, making the thousands of dollars these people borrowed to get a degree worthless.
+Degrees in art, music, and literature just do not fit the available jobs, making the thousands of dollars these people borrowed to get a degree worthless.

 The other problem is that the U.S. government forbids the discharge of student loans via bankruptcy.
 The government wants its money back, and it will not allow you to give up paying for it.
 However, a recent bill proposed in Congress may change that.

 Proposed Bankruptcy Law For Federal Loans

 The bill to discharge student loans in bankruptcy was proposed two years ago, in 2015, by U.S. representative John Delaney.
 The bill is still in limbo with the Subcommittee on Regulatory Reform, Commercial and Antitrust Law.
 It may take a few more years to get through, possibly even a decade.